Importance of the spectral gap in estimating ground-state energies: Introduction

 Another main result of ours concerns the existence of polynomial-size quantum circuits to prepare ground states of local Hamiltonians.
 This is an important question that has implications in circuit-complexity of ground states of natural Hamiltonians and is directly related to whether natural Hamiltonians can be efficiently cooled down to zero temperature.
 In complexity-theoretic language, the question may be phrased in terms of the power of classical versus quantum witnesses in Merlin-Arthur proof systems, or more formally, the so-called $\QMA$ vs.\ $\QCMA$ question.
 The (in)equivalence of these classes is an important open question in quantum complexity theory and many-body physics, which has remained unsettled despite recent progress in the oracle setting (see e.g., Refs.~\cite{aaronsonkuperberg,feffermankimmel}).
 The precise version of $\QCMA$, or $\pQCMA$, is known to be equal to $\NP^\PP$ (see e.g., Refs.~\cite{Gharibian2018,Morimae2017a}), indicating a separation between $\pQCMA$ and $\pQMA \ (=\PSPACE)$ unless the counting hierarchy collapses.
 Interestingly, we show strong \emph{equivalence} results for the $\pQMA$ vs.\ $\pQCMA$ question in the presence of spectral gaps.

-Our results and the proof techniques we develop here also have consequences for other areas of complexity theory and many-body physics.
-We find that the promise of an inverse-polynomial lower bound on the spectral gap is roughly equivalent to the promise that there exists a polynomial-size circuit to prepare the ground state.
-Further, our results shed light on an attempt to give a quantum-inspired reproof \cite{Aharonov2017a,Green2019} of the celebrated $\IP=\PSPACE$ result \cite{Shamir1992} via interactive protocols for the class $\pQMA$.
+Our results and proof techniques we develop here also have consequences for other areas of quantum computation, complexity theory and many-body physics.
+Our second main result mentioned earlier roughly says that in the precise regime, the promise of an inverse-polynomial lower bound on the spectral gap is equivalent to the promise that there exists a polynomial-size circuit to prepare the ground state.
+This leads to an interesting conjecture we make in \cref{sec_discussion}, which could have a bearing on the performance of near-term quantum algorithms for quantum chemistry and on the circuit complexity of various low-energy states, which is an important question in many-body physics and gravitational and high-energy physics \cite{Jefferson2017,White2020}.
+We obtain some additional evidence for the conjecture in \cref{sec_implications} by showing that some implications of the conjecture are correct.
+Furthermore, our results can shed light on an attempt to give a quantum-inspired reproof \cite{Aharonov2017a,Green2019} of the celebrated $\IP=\PSPACE$ result \cite{Shamir1992} via interactive protocols for the class $\pQMA$.
+Our results also allow us to rule out sufficiently strong error-reduction techniques for the class $\postQMA$.

 This paper is structured as follows.
 In the rest of \cref{sec_conceptual} we give an introduction to the basic notions of complexity theory used in this work (which an experienced reader may skip), state and refer to the main results, give a high-level overview of the proof techniques and their implications, and discuss the relation of our results to other work in the literature.
 In \cref{sec_defs}, we give the definitions of some other complexity classes and define some new classes that appear in this work.
 We also define natural problems complete for these classes.
 We then formally state the results pertaining to the class $\PP$ in \cref{sec_pp} and $\PSPACE$ in \cref{sec_pspace}.
 We also consider the complexity of related classes in \cref{sec_implications}, after which the Appendices have detailed proofs of our claims.